Research output per year

 Dr Thomas Houseman (2011) Adorno, Conceptuality and Global Governance Institutions.
 Tom is Senior Lecturer in Politics & IR at Leeds Beckett University.

 Dr Japhy Wilson (2009) Abstract Space and the Plan Puebla Panama.
-Japhy is an Honorary Fellow in IPE at The University of Manchester.
+Japhy is a Lecturer in Geography at the University of Bangor.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):

-Undergraduate and Postgraduate Taught External Examiner, Politics & International Relations, School of Humanities, Liverpool Hope University College
+Undergraduate and Postgraduate Taught External Examiner, Politics & International Relations, Liverpool Hope University College

 Undergraduate External Examiner, School of Politics, Economics and Philosophy, University of York